slowernews/wisdom-tldr/chapters/chapter_3_action.md

 - Peers are the best judging ideas.
 Managers are the worse because they are outcome attached: they will regret more a false positive than a false negative.

 <!--
-Creativity is linked to autonomy.
+- Creativity is linked to autonomy.

-> *'Finding a good idea: idea sex, mix stuff.'*
+- Moments of originality and moments of conformity.
+- Play is a gateway to possibility.
+Einstein called play the essential feature of productive thought.
+- Ideas mature, evolve.
+They smash themselves against real life, sometimes for good

 > *'Far better an approximate answer to the right question, which is often vague, than an exact answer to the wrong question, which can always be made precise.' -- John Tukey*

-there’s a will there’s a way.

-Play is a gateway to possibility.
-Einstein called play the essential feature of productive thought.

-> *'Moments of originality and moments of conformity.'*

-Some ideas are better than other ones but action is the only thing that matters in the end.
-The right idea not executed is worth nothing, but a mediocre one well executed can prove to be worth much.
-Ideas mature, evolve.
-They smash themselves against real life, sometimes for good -->
+-->